 High school students under the age of 20 are eligible to compete, and we extend a warm welcome to homeschool students in the equivalent of grades 9-12 to participate as well.
 In Washington, we conduct the contest over a single weekend, beginning with contestant briefings on Friday night, followed by all contests on Saturday.
 To ease travel expenses, we cover the hotel stay for the contestant and chaperone and provide mileage reimbursement to and from the contest site.

 Contestants are certified at the local Post level as qualified competitors, with the sponsoring Post covering the $150 entry fee for each contestant.
 We are more than willing to assist in finding a sponsor upon request.
 There is no limit to the number of contestants a single Post may sponsor and certify.
 Following the state contest, our Chairman certifies our Department (state) winner to the national contest, where Department winners engage in two speaking rounds, culminating in a final round that determines the top three finishers.
 Unless a student secures a top-three position at the national contest, all eligible students are encouraged to return in subsequent years to compete for additional scholarships.

-Speaking subjects must be on some aspect of the U.S. Constitution, with some emphasis on the duties and obligations of citizens to our government.
-Speeches are eight to 10 minutes long; three- to five-minute speeches on an assigned topic also are part of the contest.
+Speeches must revolve around some aspect of the U.S. Constitution, with an emphasis on the duties and obligations of citizens to our government.
+Speeches should range from eight to 10 minutes in length, with an additional three- to five-minute speech on a randomly drawn assigned topic as part of the contest.